Challenges and limitations of adopting IoT

 - All Industries - | 27 Dec 2019

-In 2018, some industry watchers noted that IoT adoption in Southeast Asia was still in its infancy, with only 8% implementing the technology.
-A Gartner technology agenda survey of CIOs in Southeast Asia which conducted early 2019 reported that 11% of CIOs ranked IoT as their “top game-changing technology,” while 21% said they would increase spending on IoT in 2019.
+In 2018, some industry watchers noted that IoT adoption in Southeast Asia was still in its infancy, with only 8 percent implementing the technology.
+A Gartner technology agenda survey of CIOs in Southeast Asia which conducted early 2019 reported that 11 percent of CIOs ranked IoT as their “top game-changing technology,” while 21 percent said they would increase spending on IoT in 2019.

 With so much hype, why isn’t IoT adoption faster and more widespread?
 We explore some common challenges and concerns in adopting IoT in this article.

 As many new nodes and IoT devices are added to networks, there will invariably be increased security gaps, opportunities and targets for attacks.
 From the hacking of baby monitors, smart fridges, thermostats, drug infusion pumps, cameras, heart pacemakers and even smart-cars, IoT is already a security concern for many tech firms and governments across the globe.

 A reason for this is that as vendors try to capture the first mover advantage by pushing out the next innovation before competitors, functionality becomes the focus and security takes a back seat.
 Concerns will shift from security of sensitive information and assets, to security of our very lives and health as IoT becomes more ingrained in our lives.

 Current IoT ecosystems rely on a centralised server/client paradigm to authenticate, authorize and connect different nodes in a network.
 While enough now, networks will become bottlenecks when they grow to join billions of devices.